rlondner/mongodb-stitch-imp-workshop/README.md

 For more information see the [tour of the Imp IDE](https://developer.electricimp.com/gettingstarted/explorer/ide).

-To load the code onto the device do the following:
+To load the code onto the device, follow the steps below:

 **Create a product and link the device**

-After signing in, you should by default see the Products tab (with no Product).
+After signing in, you should by default see the __Products__ tab (with no Product).
 Follow the instructions below:

 1. Navigate to the **Devices** tab and verify that your imp device shows up as unassigned (Type column below)